Karl Popper: Religion and God

 section he wrote "NO", underlining it twice.

 Popper objected to organised religion, saying "it tends to use the name of God in vain", noting the danger of fanaticism because of religious conflicts: "The whole thing goes back to myths which, though they may have a kernel of truth, are untrue.
 Why then should the Jewish myth be true and the Indian and Egyptian myths not be true?"

 Ethical issues always constituted an important part of the background to Popper's philosophy.
 He was a Patron and Honorary Advisor of the Humanist Society of New Zealand and affiliated with the British Humanist Association in the UK (later known as Humanists UK) as a member of the organisation Advisory Council; his concept of the open society provided the "ideological backbone" of humanist campaigning across the 1960s and 1970s.
 In this capacity, he also contributed an essay to the 1968 collection The Humanist Outlook.
 In later life he discussed ethics rarely, and religious questions hardly at all.
-While he maintained his affiliation with the British Humanist Association, he later shied away from an active campaigning role, commenting that he could not routinely endorse specific "humanist and secular offensives".
+While he maintained his affiliation with the British Humanist Association, he sympathized with the religious views of others where they were honestly held, and commented that he could not endorse "various humanist and secular offensives".

 In a letter unrelated to the interview, he stressed his tolerant attitude: "Although I am not for religion, I do think that we should show respect for anybody who believes honestly."
 While he did not believe that religious convictions could be rationally justified, he recognised that religions were a source of comfort for their adherents: "because something isn't science, however, does not mean it is meaningless".